bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 ### Create a workspace client

-First you need to access your workspace in `https://platform.bodo.ai/` and create an _API Token_ in the Bodo Platform.
-This token is used to authenticate your client with the Bodo Platform API.
+To authenticate with the Bodo Platform API, you need to create an API Token:

+1) Log in to your workspace at https://platform.bodo.ai/.
-Navigate to _API Tokens_ in the Admin Console to generate a token.
+2) Navigate to API Tokens in the Admin Console.
-Copy and save the token's _Client ID_ and _Secret Key_ and use them to define a client (`BodoClient`) that can interact with the Bodo Platform.
+3) Generate a token and copy the Client ID and Secret Key.

+Use these credentials to define a `BodoWorkspaceClient` for interacting with the platform:

 ```python
 from bodosdk import BodoWorkspaceClient